cleanmedia/cleanwall/README.md

 This is how we prepare our developer linux computer to be able to install the cleanwall target system.
 It is needed only once and can be done from Ubuntu.

 ```
+INT=192.168.11.114 # set to the target machine's IP
+DEV=192.168.11.149 # IP of developer linux desktop used to deploy the target

+# adapt cleanwall.ini to reflect these your own IP's (depend on the upstream router):
+vim cleanwall.ini

 ssh $DEV
 # eventually re-create the login key:
 ssh-keygen # if this was not safely done before